 Use project documentation templates

 Make all communication look similar, so people know where to find things.
 This templated messaging system not only helps the receiver find the information more quickly but also allows other team members the ability to search a message quickly.

-The idea is to have the ability to take a layperson off of the street, introduce them to your process, and have them follow it easily.
+The idea is to have the ability to take a layperson off of the street, introduce them to your process with project documentation templates, and have them follow it easily.
 A step-by-step guide can be created when templates are used.
 The words and punctuation can vary because we are humans and do not speak robot, but the information should share the same locations.